-The Journal of Physical Activity and Health publishes original research and review papers examining the relationship between physical activity and all aspects of health, studying physical activity as an exposure as well as an outcome.
+The Journal of Physical Activity & Health publishes peer-reviewed original research and review papers examining the relationship between physical activity and all aspects of health, studying physical activity as an exposure as well as an outcome.

-Loretta DiPietro, PhD, is the chair of the department of exercise science at George Washington State University School of Public Health and Health Services.
+Loretta DiPietro, PhD, MPH, is the chair of the department of exercise and nutrition sciences at the Milken Institute of Public Health at George Washington University.
 The department is one of very few in the world that is housed and completely integrated in a school of public health.
 Her research interests concern the role of physical activity and successful aging.
 She has been awarded several grants from the National Institute on Aging, and her current work strives to bridge the gaps between population-based public health and the clinical and physiological domains of exercise science.